EmptyKeys/UI_Examples/README.md

 Note for MonoGame: Examples are using standalone version installed by installer (not NuGet).
 You can download it on http://www.monogame.net/2015/04/29/monogame-3-4/

-Note for Paradox3d: You need standard Paradox3d installed.
+Note for Xenko: You need standard Xenko installed.
 You can download it on http://paradox3d.net/download/

 Note for SunBurn: SunBurn examples are using SunBurn Pro version.
 You will have to change references if you have different version.
 You need XNA - https://msxna.codeplex.com/releases.